Yes, drinking alcohol thins your blood. Alcohol interferes with the clotting process in two ways,

 Does alcohol increase heart rate?

-Yes, alcohol does increase heart rate as well as raise blood pressure during the initial stages of intoxication.
+Yes, alcohol increases heart rate as well as raise blood pressure during the initial stages of intoxication.
 As a result, heavy drinking increases the risk of experience cardiovascular-related diseases such as heart attack and stroke.

 What is the effect of alcohol on blood pressure?